ryosuzuki/homepage/content/projects/morphio.md

 # Abstract

-We introduce MorphIO, entirely soft sensing and actuation modules for programming by demonstration of soft robots and shape-changing interfaces.
-MorphIO’s hardware consists of a soft pneumatic actuator containing a conductive sponge sensor.
-This allows both input and output of three-dimensional defor- mation of a soft material.
-Leveraging this capability, MorphIO enables a user to record and later playback physical motion of programmable shape-changing materials.
+We introduce **MorphIO, entirely soft sensing and actuation modules** for programming by demonstration of soft robots and shape-changing interfaces.
+MorphIO’s hardware consists of a **soft pneumatic actuator containing a conductive sponge sensor**.
+This allows both input and output of three-dimensional deformation of a soft material.
+Leveraging this capability, MorphIO enables a user to **record and later playback physical motion** of programmable shape-changing materials.
 In addition, the modular design of MorphIO’s unit allows the user to construct various shapes and topologies through magnetic connection.
-We demonstrate several application scenarios, including tangi- ble character animation, locomotion experiment of a soft robot, and prototyping tools for animated soft objects.
+We demonstrate several application scenarios, including tangible character animation, locomotion experiment of a soft robot, and prototyping tools for animated soft objects.
 Our user study with six participants confirms the benefits of MorphIO, as compared to the existing programming paradigm.

 <div class="figures ui stackable three column grid">
   <div class="figure column">